spectraphilic/reflexible/doc/source/introduction.rst

 ************

-reflexible is an open source Python package to work with Lagrangian Particle Disperion Model output.
+reflexible is an open source Python package to work with Lagrangian Particle Dispersion Model output.
 Currently it is built for `FLEXPART
 <http://transport.nilu.no/flexpart>`_ but future versions will include
 greater generality.